davidmathei/ceusdosul-site/content/tours/children.en.md

 ---
 title: "Astronomy for Children"
 description: "... and for adults"
-featured_image: "/images/elaine-casap-86025-unsplash-1.jpg"
+featured_image: "/images/david_astronomia-14.jpg"
 weight: 35
 ---

-## coning soon!
+### coming soon!

 Introduce your kids to the stars and constellations, along with the stories that connect them.
 We explain north, south, rising and setting, and we have telescopes suitable for children to have a look at the moon and planets.

+<!--more-->

 The event is held in Portuguese and English

-<!--more-->

 Price: &euro; 20 per family\
 Duration: 1h\